-o It is the first step in the process.
-It is my intention to begin a series of meetings with my colleagues this week to see if we can develop a consensus on budget strategy.
-We're already somewhat behind the schedule set out in the Gramm-Rudman-Hollings measure.
+o But that was only the first step in the process.
+This week we began a series of meetings with the President, with the Senate Committee chairmen and with the House GOP leadership to see if we can develop a consensus on budget strategy.
+There will be more meeting this week and probably next.

+o We're already somewhat behind the schedule set out in the Gramm-Rudman-Hollings measure.
 But we're certainly far ahead of the House, which has chosen to do nothing to date.
+And in the hope that we can change that, I have written Speaker O'Neill asking that we schedule simultaneous floor action on the budget resolution for both the House and Senate.